Olive Higgins Prouty

 Olive Higgins Prouty (January 10, 1882 – March 24, 1974) was an American novelist and poet, best known for her 1923 novel Stella Dallas and her pioneering consideration of psychotherapy in her 1941 novel Now, Voyager.

 Early life

-Olive Higgins was born and raised in Worcester, Massachusetts.
+Olive Higgins was born and raised in Worcester, Massachusetts, to Milton Prince Higgins and Katherine Chapin.
 In 1894, she was reported to have suffered a nervous breakdown that lasted nearly two years.

 She was a 1904 graduate of Smith College and married Lewis I. Prouty in 1907.
 The couple moved to Brookline, Massachusetts in 1908.
 They had four children: Richard, Jane, Alice and Olivia; the latter two predeceased their mother.
 Following the death of her daughter, Olivia, in 1923, Prouty suffered from another nervous breakdown in 1925.